Table of Contents

 - Exclusion of non-residential holdings (e.g., businesses, farms)

-- Underreporting due to legal anxieties or cultural stigma
+- Underreporting due to legal concerns or cultural stigma

 - Inability to track firearms transferred through informal channels

-The 1991 Angus Reid survey found 60% of owning households held 1-2 firearms—a pattern still referenced today.
-However, such studies rarely account for inherited or undocumented weapons.
+The 1991 Angus Reid survey found 60% of firearm-owning households held one or two guns—a pattern still referenced today, though it may not reflect inherited or undocumented firearms.

 - Regional variations in compliance rates